krithika-nv/QuickNode-Project/README.md

 # Take Home Project - QuickNode - Krithika Nagarajan

+This is a git repo and the deployment is driven by GitHub workflow and Ansible.
 This project fulfils all the given requirements.
 Workflow gets triggered whenever there's a push to the main branch. curl http://192.241.195.59:8080/test

 #### Check: